What is the AspenBrainLab?

 President and Founder of the Aspen Brain Institute, Aspen Brain Forum and AspenBrainLab

-Greenwald, a social entrepreneur and innovator in the area of applied Brain Science, organized the first Aspen Brain Institute conference in 2010, an annual meeting of International Brain Researchers in Aspen, partnering with the New York Academy of Sciences.
+Greenwald is a Brain Health advocate, a social entrepreneur and innovator in the area of applied Brain Science.
+Greenwald organized the first Aspen Brain Forum conference in 2010, an annual meeting of International Brain Researchers in Aspen, partnering with the New York Academy of Sciences.
 Aspen Brain Institute's mission is to support global collaboration on Brain Research to Fight Brain Disease.
-Aspen Brain Institute's newest event is AspenBrainLab, started in 2013.
+Aspen Brain Institute's newest event is AspenBrainLab, started in 2013, now in its 7th year.

 Greenwald was Founder and Chair Emeritus of the Aspen Center for Integral Health, a national institute convening conferences on integrative and preventive medicine from 2000-2010.
 Prior to ACIH, Greenwald was Founder and Chair of the WISH List (Women in the Senate and House) a national organization supporting pro-choice Republican women candidates for Congress, Senate, and Governorships.
 Before that she was publisher and editor of the Michigan Woman magazine, targeted to 50,000 business and professional women.
 In 1970 she founded the Human Intelligence International Newsletter distributed to educators, psychologists, and neuroscientists in 26 countries.